HKH515/VLN56/README.md

 Do you want the information sorted in ascending or descending order? choose a/d
 > a
 ```
-both of these examples should display all entries that include an "American" in the description field sorted alphabetically by name in ascending order.
+Both of these examples should display all entries that include an "American" in the description field sorted alphabetically by name in ascending order.

 ###help
 This command prints out a list of commands